TaxAct Professional Software License Agreement

 b.
 For Enterprise Licenses, Licensee may download and install the Software on an unlimited number of devices for by any number of Authorized Users.

 c.
-If Licensee purchases a Single-User License and later determines an Enterprise License is needed for multiple users, then Licensee must call in to TaxAct to request an upgrade to an Enterprise License.
+If Licensee purchases a Single-User License and later determines an Enterprise License is needed for multiple users, then Licensee must call Software support TaxAct Professional Sales to request and obtain an upgrade to an Enterprise License.

 Reservation of Rights.